 If so, it’s time to give those adrenals some TLC.

 Blood sugar balance and your adrenal function are directly linked as your body sees drastic drops in blood sugar as a stressor.
 Furthermore, high insulin (a hormone released in response to sugar in the blood) can throw particular sex hormones off course too.
 Keep blood sugar levels stable by always incorporating a quality protein source in every meal and snack, incorporating healthy fats and slow-releasing, complex carbohydrates.
 Avoid sugar and inflammatory oils.

 Sleep is vital for healthy levels of stress hormones.
 We love a wind-down routine, so ensure yours is free from blue light-emitting screens.
-Dim the lights and consider magnesium bisglycinate or sleepy herbs or tea (we have a whole post on our favourites here).
+Dim the lights and consider magnesium bisglycinate or sleepy herbs or tea.
 Ensure the room is pitch black and cool, free from any distractions.
 Don’t eat too close to bedtime, especially refined carbohydrates.

 The most obvious way to balance your stress hormones and soothe those adrenals is to work on your stress levels (duh).
 Controlling both the external stressors AND your response to those stressors can help keep cortisol levels where they should be.
 Whilst this looks different on everyone, here is a list of tactics and coping mechanisms.

 - Set distinct boundaries with yourself, your friends and your family.
 These boundaries may be put in place to ensure you’re not overexerting yourself.
 Learn how to say no and prioritise yourself.